- Open Access

 Wolk K, Witte E, Witte K, Warszawska K, Sabat R: Biology of interleukin-22.
 Semin Immunopathol.
 2010, 32: 17-31.
 10.1007/s00281-009-0188-x.

 This work was supported financially by a Ph.D. studentship from DEFRA (Department for Environment, Food, and Rural Affairs; contract C3490) to Bartolomeo Gorgoglione and the Marine Alliance for Science and Technology for Scotland (MASTs).
 We would like to thank Christopher Saunders-Davies and Oliver Robinson of Test Valley Trout Ltd for provision of fish and sampling facilities.

 The authors declare that they have no competing interests.

 JWH undertook the sampling and pathological assessment of all fish groups.
 All authors designed the gene expression study with TW and JWH providing rainbow trout immune gene and parasite RPL18 primer sequences respectively.
 BG carried out the gene expression experiments.
 JWH took the lead in writing the manuscript.
 JWH, TW, and CJS oversaw data analysis performed by BG.
 BG compiled figures / tables.
 All authors edited, read, and approved the final manuscript.

 Electronic supplementary material

-Additional file 1: Oligonucleotide sequences used to detect T. bryosalmonae and rainbow trout (Oncorhynchus mykiss) genes, amplicon size (bp), and GenBank accession numbers.
+Additional file 1: Summary table of primers used for qPCR analysis.
+Oligonucleotide sequences used to detect T. bryosalmonae and rainbow trout (Oncorhynchus mykiss) genes, amplicon size (bp), and GenBank accession numbers.
 (DOCX 27 KB)